| Release Residual Pressure in Fuel Line |

 After completing, clear DTC(s) using KDS/GDS scan tool (the procedure described above will cause DTC to set). |

-Kia Niro (DE HEV) Owners Manual: Seat belt restraint system
+Kia Niro (DE HEV) Owners Manual: Seat belt precautions

 WARNING